Salt Lake City Domestic Violence Lawyer

 It is a serious crime to violate a restraining order issued in response to a domestic violence charge.
 If the underlying charge was a misdemeanor, violating the resulting restraining order is a Class A misdemeanor.
 If the underlying charge was a felony, violating the resulting restraining order is a third-degree felony.

 Movies and TV shows often make it seem as though crime victims can drop charges at will.
 In reality, however, this is not the case.
 Though it is common for spouses, romantic partners, and family members to try to drop charges after accusing another of domestic abuse, the ultimate decision about filing charges is up to the prosecutor after the police have been notified about the alleged crime.
 If the prosecutor cannot gather adequate evidence, the case may be dismissed.

-Salt Lake City Domestic Violence Defense Attorney Offering Free Consultations
+Our Salt Lake City Domestic Violence Defense Lawyers Can Help

 If you or someone you love was arrested for domestic violence in Salt Lake City or other areas of Utah, everything is at stake.
 Not only could you receive severe penalties, a conviction could also drastically and permanently alter the way you are perceived by your friends, family, coworkers, and community.
 During this difficult and stressful time, you deserve the benefit of a compassionate yet aggressive criminal attorney who will work to protect your liberties and your reputation.